TheoKondak/kanban-board/README.md

 ### Unit Testing

+For unit testing and testing react components, [React Testing Library](https://testing-library.com/docs) was used along with [Vitest](https://vitest.dev/)

+React Testing Library was used in combination with vitest to test the app components.
+React Testing Library is recommended by the [react docs](https://reactjs.org/docs/testing.html#tools)

-[Vitest](https://vitest.dev/) is a new testing suite that has a different approach, and is a lot faster, runs out of the box, and shares configuration with Vite.
+Vitest is a new testing suite that has a different approach, and is a lot faster, runs out of the box, and shares configuration with Vite.
 There are several other reasons why Vitest is the better solution.
 [Read more](https://vitest.dev/guide/why.html)

 At the moment there are several tests both for components and functions.
 Even though several aspects of the applications are checked, more tests need to be written, to cover a wider area of cases, as well as to cover 100% of the components.